Japan's Nomura swings to Q4 net profit

-TOKYO, April 26 (Reuters) - Nomura Holdings Inc 8604.T said on Tuesday it returned to a fourth-quarter net profit as Japan's biggest brokerage and investment bank recovered from a $2.9 billion hit a year ago from the Archegos collapse.
+TOKYO, April 26 (Reuters) - Nomura Holdings Inc 8604.T said on Tuesday it returned to a fourth-quarter net profit, as Japan's biggest brokerage and investment bank recovered from a $2.9 billion hit a year earlier from the Archegos collapse.

-Its January-March net profit came in at 30.96 billion yen ($242.08 million), versus a 155.4 billion yen loss a year earlier when it took a blow related to the collapse of its prime brokerage client Archegos Capital Management.
+Nomura's January-March net profit came in at 30.96 billion yen ($242.08 million), versus a 155.4 billion yen loss a year before, when it took a blow related to the collapse of its prime brokerage client, Archegos Capital Management.

+The sale of a portion of a stake in affiliate Nomura Research Institute Ltd also boosted profit, offsetting a 23 billion yen charge related to legacy transactions in the United States.

 Net profit for the year ended March came in at 143 billion yen, compared with an average estimate of 187.38 billion yen from eight analysts polled by Refinitiv.